 Our guided tour of Pachacamac presents the pyramidal temples and enclosures built by various Pre-Columbian cultures including the Incas.
 We visit the temples to the Sun god and of the Virgins of the Sun (Acllahuasi).
 The site museum holds the idol of the god Pachacamac.
 This place is considered sacred and part of the mystical axis of the world.

-The tour includes a bus trip through the streets of Barranco.
-Barranco is a charming part of Lima with colonial architecture and the famous Bridge of Sighs, the beaches of Costa Verde, the Ecological Reserve of the Villa of the Marshes and spectacular views of the Pacific Ocean, crossing the southern route of the Panamerican highway.
+The tour includes a bustrip through the streets of Barranco, a charming part of Lima with colonial architecture with the famous Bridge of Sighs, the beaches of Costa Verde, the Ecological Reserve of the Villa of the Marshes and spectacular views of the Pacific Ocean, crossing the southern route of the Panamerican highway.

-Returns: Around 01.30 pm for the morning tour / 06.30 pm in the case of the afternoon tour to your hotel or another place in Miraflores
+Returns: Around 01.30 pm for the morning tour / 06.30 pm in the case of the afternoon tour to your hotel or other place in Miraflores